ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 --- abstract

-This specification defines a profile that allows constrained servers to delegate client authentication and authorization.
+This specification defines a profile of the ACE framework that allows constrained servers to delegate client authentication and authorization.
 The protocol relies on DTLS for communication security between entities in a constrained network using either raw public keys or pre-shared keys.
 A